Ingenium engine family

 The Ingenium family is a range of modular engines produced by Jaguar Land Rover, in both petrol and diesel variants.
 It uses a modular architecture making it possible to be produced in three-, four- and six-cylinder versions (built around individual 500 cc cylinders), depending on demand and requirements.
-The engines sourced from Ford were replaced by engines from Jaguar Land Rover's new Ingenium engine line from late 2015.
+The Ingenium engine line replaced engines sourced from Ford since late 2015.

 Ingenium's design is configurable and flexible for longitudinal and transverse architectures and for front, rear, and all-wheel drive, together with auto and manual transmissions.
 Hybrid variants are set to be released in the future.
 Both single- and twin-turbo boosting solutions from Mitsubishi and BorgWarner are used.
-Particular emphasis has been placed on achieving exceptionally low internal friction, which is described as being 17% less than a current 2.2-L diesel.
+Particular emphasis has been placed on achieving exceptionally low internal friction, which is described as being 17% less than a current 2.2-litre diesel.
 "Other details include roller bearings on cam and balancer shafts instead of machined-in bearing surfaces, computer-controlled variable oil and water pumps, a split circuit cooling system enabling fast warm ups, a simplified cam drive system, crankshafts that are offset from the centre of the block and electronically controlled piston cooling jets to improve efficiency in the oil pumping circuit."

-In 2017 Jaguar Land Rover licensed the Multiair/UniAir electrohydraulic variable valve lift system from Schaeffler Group, which Schaeffler in turn licensed from Fiat Chrysler Automobiles in 2001.
-The system, developed by Fiat Powertrain Technologies, is an hydraulically-actuated variable valve timing (VVT) technology enabling "cylinder by cylinder, stroke by stroke" control of intake air directly via a gasoline engine's inlet valves.
+In 2017 Jaguar Land Rover licensed the Multiair/UniAir electrohydraulic variable valve lift system from Schaeffler Group, which Schaeffler in turn licensed from Fiat Chrysler Automobiles in 2011.
+The system, developed by Fiat Powertrain Technologies, is a hydraulically actuated variable valve timing (VVT) technology enabling "cylinder by cylinder, stroke by stroke" control of intake air directly via a gasoline engine's inlet valves.